XiaoTaoWang/Raichu/README.rst

 Raichu (14,989 out of 28,986) were missed by ICE.

 We classified the loops into three categories: ICE-specific loops, Raichu-specific loops, and common loops (detected by both ICE and Raichu).
-Interestingly, while ICE-specific and Raichu-specific loops showed comparable enrichment for CTCF and RAD21, Raichu-specific loops exhibited substantially greater enrichment for a broader range of transcription factors (TFs) and histone modifications closely associated with transcriptional regulation.
+While ICE-specific, Raichu-specific, and common loops showed comparable enrichment for CTCF and RAD21, Raichu-specific loops exhibited substantially greater enrichment for a broader range of transcription factors (TFs) and histone modifications closely associated with transcriptional regulation.
-These include RNA polymerase II (POLR2A), CREB1, RELB, H3K4me3, and H3K27ac.

 .. image:: ./images/performance.png
         :align: center